-The meal prep containers listed below will get you through the work week and will last longer than those crappy plastic containers that seem doomed to get lost at work or end up cracked and in the garbage.
-With everything from glass containers to bento boxes, mason jars, slow cooker liners and more, these meal prep tools will make prepping go a lot smoother!
+The meal prep containers listed below will get you through the work week and have way more durability than those crappy plastic containers that seem doomed to get lost at work or end up cracked and in the garbage.
+With everything from glass containers to bento boxes with different compartments, mason jars, slow cooker liners and more, these meal prep tools will make prepping go a lot smoother!